 He left for Canada in 1979 to join our family.

 After a year in Toronto, he packed his bags to try his luck in Los Angeles, California.
 During his stay in L.A., he had three live major concert performances.
 It was during one of these shows that a talent agent took notice of Rodel and booked him to perform in Las Vegas, Lake Tahoe, and Mexico.
 His dreams kept him going.
-However due to sudden death of the talent agent, coupled with the labour strike in Las Vegas, Rodel got depressed period In 1989, he went back home to his native country, the Philippines, with different package ─ long hair and still had boyish appeal.
+However due to sudden death of the talent agent, coupled with the labour strike in Las Vegas, Rodel got depressed.
+In 1989, he went back home to his native country, the Philippines, with different package ─ long hair and still had boyish appeal.
 His first album titled Finally where the “Muli” song was included was not much of a success.
 In the early 1990, after his singing engagement in Japan, as soon as he came back to the Philippines, he produced a cassette album titled Lumayo Ka Man Sa Akin where a song with the same title was included.
 Some of the critics were surprised that this song became a hit and attained a triple platinum award within three months the song was published.
 Old and young were singing the song and it became one of the most requested songs.
 The song “Muli” was included in the cassette and it reached double platinum award.
 These two songs of Rodel, “Lumayo Ka Man Sa Akin” and “Muli” are still popular in karaoke bars.
-Further, the “Lumayo Ka Man Sa Akin” was used as the title of a movie starring Grechen Barretto and also as the sound track.
+Further, the “Lumayo Ka Man Sa Akin” was used as the title of three movies as well using Lumayo Ka Man as the sound track.
+The second one with the same title starred Grechen Barretto and Richard Gomez, using the song as the sound track.
 A decade later, an ABS-CBN TV series was titled again with this song and soundtrack featuring Maja Salvador, Jason Abalos, and Patrick Garcia.

 Rodel produced one more album, which was released in 1992.
 He called this Once Again from which the songs “Ikaw Pa Lamang” and “Kailan Kaya” were singled out by the Philippine crowd for platinum success.
 Rodel did not have a chance to promote his own three English compositions, “Across from the Rain,” “Then I Saw Your Face,” and “Just You and Me,” due to his serious illness.
 He was able to promote the “Once Again” song for a short period of time; nevertheless, had reached the gold record status and was well on the way to becoming a platinum success when Rodel became too sick to promote the song via TV guestings.
 Before Rodel died, he filed a complaint against his manager whom he entrusted to manage his songs but swindled him.